cpualei/cpualei/README.md

 I am from Maui, Hawaii - Living in San Diego, California.

 Recent graduate of the App Academy SWE bootcamp.
-Currently working on incorporating new features into my full-stack applications and practicing DS&As.
-My job search has just begun and I am excited for and open to new opportunities.
+I am actively incorporating new features into my full-stack applications and practicing DS&As.
+My job search has just begun and I am excited for and open to new opportunities!

 📫 Please feel free to contact me at: cbuenlucas@gmail.com